-- 1. Establishing and monitoring budget monies drawn from student fees. - 2.
-Electing and monitoring student representatives to various committees such as the Tabor College Board of Directors.
+- 1. Establishing and monitoring budget monies. - 2.
+Electing and monitoring student representatives to various committees such as the Tabor College Board of Directors. - 3.
+Responding to and initiating policy through the Dean of Student Life.

-3. Responding to and initiating policy through the Dean of Student Life.
 The Student Senate's more pervasive function relates to leading and gathering student opinion and proposing or developing programs based upon that student opinion.